Europe Road Trip: 25 Incredible Routes

 Everywhere you drive in Norway, you are surrounded by mountains, fjords, and waterfalls.
 The scenery is simply spectacular, with new thrills around each bend in the road.
 Route 13 from Stavanger to Odda is known as the Ryfylke National Scenic Route, one of Norway’s eighteen official touring routes designated for their stunning scenery and tourist-friendly infrastructure.

 Your next stop is Odda, for the infamous Trolltunga (literally Troll’s Tongue) one of the best hikes in the world.
-The most challenging of the three, this hike is 20km distance across mainly flat terrain but can be tricky underfoot with changeable weather.
-Hiking Trolltunga is not for the faint-hearted or unprepared but is an absolute must-do on your Norway road trip.
+The most challenging of the three, this hike is 20km distance across mainly flat terrain but can be tricky underfoot with changeable weather so make sure you’re well prepared.

-From Flam, you can drive to Bergen or take the spectacular Flamsbana railway there, considered one of the most spectacular train rides in the world.
+From Flåm, you can drive to Bergen or take the spectacular Flamsbana railway there, considered one of the most beautiful train rides in the world.

 Highlights

-• Taking the incredible Flam Railway to Myrdal and cycle the Rallar Road.
+• Taking the incredible Flåm Railway to Myrdal before cycling back along the Rallar Road and stopping at the

 • Standing on the edge of the Troll’s Tongue with the world at your feet.